zzhangjii/learning-library/workshops/dvcs-5/LabGuide200.md

     You can switch between the tabs as needed and each has a specific purpose:

-    - **Prepare** – As briefly covered in step 3 of Lab 1b, this is where you can validate and make changes to the data you wish to use in your visualizations.
+    - **Prepare** – As briefly covered above, this is where you can validate and make changes to the data you wish to use in your visualizations.

     - **Visualize** – This is where you will create your visualizations.